Maltesers Logo

 Maltesers: Brand overview

-The origins of Maltesers may be traced back to 1937 when American industrialist Forrest Mars Sr. founded Mars Incorporated and came up with a novel idea for a light chocolate snack.
-At the time, Mars, a United Kingdom resident, set out to develop a product distinct from the conventional heavy chocolate candy.
+The origins of Maltesers date back to 1937, when American industrialist Forrest Mars Sr. founded Mars Incorporated and came up with a novel idea for a light chocolate snack.
+At the time, Mars, a resident of the United Kingdom, set out to develop a product distinct from conventional heavy chocolate candy.

 The goal behind creating the company was to provide an “energy snack” that would satisfy women’s cravings for chocolate without making them feel guilty about their calorie intake.
-Mars invented a method for producing a milk chocolate-coated, malted milk product with a light, crunchy middle.
-The words “malt” and “teasers” were combined to create the name “Maltesers,” which reflects the lighthearted attitude of the product.
+Mars invented a method for producing a milk-chocolate-coated malted milk product with a light, crunchy center.
+The words “malt” and “teasers” were combined to create the name “Maltesers,” which reflects the product’s lighthearted attitude.

 The candy was first made in a facility located in Slough, England.
 British consumers took to the distinctive texture and taste right away.
 Early promotion for the product emphasized its lightness with the phrase “The chocolates with the less fattening centre.”